 Yes.
 We have a handy how-to guide for those that want to register multiple schools.
 Click here for more information.
 If you are new to the Re-TRAC Connect database, you will first need to make an account however.

 Yes.
 You will be asked to provide data for your recyclable material.
 You can report your data broken out by commodities or commingled.
-The awards will be given out based on aggregated data (pounds of cans, bottles and paper added together) so if you track your material broken out by commodity, you will be asked in the reporting section to sum it together.
+Titles will be awarded based on aggregated data (pounds of cans, bottles and paper added together) so if you track your material broken out by commodity, you will be asked in the reporting section to sum it together.

-Your school population should include teachers and students.
-Competition Division schools will be asked to provide us with a link to a publicly published population figure for your school.
-If one is unavailable, you can manually calculate the population, but your school might be asked to verify the figure during the competition.
+Your school population should include full-time teachers and students.
+During the verification process, KAB may ask schools to provide us with a link to a publicly published population figure for your school.
+Please do not include administrative or other school staff in your school population numbers.

 You can log into the system as much as you would like after your school is registered.
 However, once you hit “submit” your form is locked and can only be edited by an administrator.
 Email info@Recycle-Bowl.org to make changes to your registration form once locked.